1165 København K

 The student sports association KSI offers everything from climbing and kayaking, to yoga and burlesque or handball and water polo.

 At a university that offers classes about topics ranging from beer brewing to terrorism, you can’t afford not to.

 Sometimes more important things, like concerts, midnight movies, or unexpected nights out, require your attention instead.

-If you’re an international student, learning at least some of the language will give you a more enriched and easier experience living in Denmark.
-If you’re Danish, take advantage of the many language opportunities.
+If you’re an international student, learning a bit of Danish will give you a more enriched and easier experience living in Denmark.
+If you’re a Danish student, you should take advantage of the many language opportunities.
 For example, through Åbent Universitet and brush up on your Spanish or Arabic to make you a more competitive hire and a savvy traveler.

 A student budget can often use a little boost, and with people finding everything from olives to marzipan, to blueberries, it wouldn’t hurt to save a couple kroner and try it out.
-Try this facebook group But don’t forget about proper dumpster diving etiquette .
+Join this facebook group .
+But don’t forget about proper dumpster diving etiquette .

 Even students on non-EU visas can work up to 15 hours a week, so find something to supplement your income.
 If you enjoy writing, you could even apply to the University Post or our Danish counterpart, Uniavisen.

 People can, for one night a year , take part in cultural events from watching a drag show to checking out the university’s normally closed-off laboratories, as well as gaining access into many of the city’s museums for free.